Robust Multivariate Functional Control Chart: The Robust Multivariate Functional Control Chart Framework

-where $ \hat{\bm{Z}}=\sum_{l=1}^{L^{mon}}\xi_{l}^{mon}\bm{\psi}_{l}^{mon}$.
+where $ \hat{\bm{Z}}=\sum_{l=1}^{L^{\text{mon}}}\xi_{l}^{\text{mon}}\bm{\psi}_{l}^{\text{mon}}$.

-Under the assumption of multivariate normality of $\xi_{l}^{mon}$, which is approximately true by the central limit theorem \citep{nomikos1995multivariate}, the control limits of the Hotelling's $ T^2 $ control chart can be obtained by considering the $ (1-\alpha^*) $ quantiles of a chi-squared distribution with $L^{mon}$ degrees of freedom \citep{johnson2014applied}.
-Whereas, the control limits for $ SPE $ control chart can be computed by using the following equation \citep{jackson1979control}
+Under the assumption of multivariate normality of $\xi_{l}^{\text{mon}}$, which is approximately true by the central limit theorem \citep{nomikos1995multivariate}, the control limits of the Hotelling's $ T^2 $ control chart can be obtained by considering the $ (1-\alpha^*) $ quantiles of chi-squared distribution with $L^{\text{mon}}$ degrees of freedom \citep{johnson2014applied}.
+Whereas, the control limit for the $ SPE $ control chart can be computed by using the following equation \citep{jackson1979control}